guresicpark/phphotreload/README.md

 If it fails to start because node js is missing, you can execute in your bash: `sudo ln -s /usr/bin/nodejs /usr/bin/node` and you can try again `npm start`.

-But before you start the server you have to update `/nodejs_server/config.yml` configuration file to match your project sources:
+But before you start the node js server you have to add a config file under `/nodejs_server/config/my_config.yml` that matches your specific project data, like for example:
 ```yaml
 # config.yml
 "C:/your_local_repository/your_php_project/src/": # what folder to watch for local file changes